lorenzob/tf4j/README.md

 This is a simple project to learn TensorFlow using the Java API.

-At this time the Java API is quite ugly, and misses a simple way to do things.
+At this time the Java API is quite ugly and misses a simple way to do things.
-So I started to write a simple Facade similar to what you get in Python.
+So I started to write a simple facade similar to what you get in Python.
 This is an example:

 		try (TensorFlowAPI tf = new TensorFlowAPI()) {